volkerholloh/phoenix-ansible/README.md

 This playbook builds a Mix release locally and transfers the resulting tarball to the server.
 It also applies any changes to the Caddyfile and service unit file.
 Note: Expect approximately 5-10 seconds of downtime during deployment.
 During this period, Caddy will serve a basic HTML maintenance page.

+## Connect with Livebook

+Start Livebook on your local machine.

+Use "Attached Node" to connect to the Elixir node running on the server.
+The name of the server is the Tailscale hostname plus the tailnet name, e.g. `my_app@my-server.tail1234.ts.net`.

 ---

 **Todo**

 - [ ] Rollback app version using tarballs on server
-- [ ] Install Tailscale to enable connecting livebook to the app in production
+- [x] Install Tailscale to enable connecting livebook to the app in production